videochat-extension/videochat-extension/README.md

 * Help you with advice if you accidentally got banned.
 * Convenient keyboard shortcuts for the most popular buttons.

-## Please note
-* This extension is intended for real users who come to chat without destructive / hostile intentions.
-* **There is a related project: [videochatru-mitm](https://github.com/qrlk/videochatru-mitm).**
-  * A desktop application designed for content creators and streamers.
-  * The active development of the project was stopped due to the reasons specified in its readme.
-  * The use of the program may cause ethical / legal problems, so the program is provided exclusively for educational purposes.
-  * To work, it requires **[obs-studio](https://obsproject.com)** and **[voicemeeter potato](https://vb-audio.com/Voicemeeter/potato.htm)**.
-  * The project is not intended for a wide audience and requires serious computer experience to set up and use.
-* All PRs with functionality that can harm users of the platform, such as bypassing the ban on virtual cameras to scare people with screamers, will be rejected.
 ## What is Chat Roulette?
 **By 'Chat Roulette' I mean a global platform consisting of mobile apps and many websites sharing the same userbase.**